-- Prerequisites for the Generic Scan-Agent Plugin - Running the Generic Scan-Agent Plugin - Enabling the Generic Scan-Agent Plugin to Detect Transitive Dependencies
+- Prerequisites for the Generic Scan-Agent Plugin - Running the Generic Scan-Agent Plugin

 Prerequisites for the Generic Scan-Agent Plugin

 The following prerequisites are required to use the Code Insight generic scan-agent plugin:

 - A minimum of 4 GB Java heap space required for scanning (allocated to the JVM under which the scan-agent plugin will be executing) - 64-bit Java Runtime Environment JRE 8 or later - Code Insight Core Server - Code Insight prerequisites described in Preparing to Use the Plugins - Internet access (recommended but not required): - If Internet access is available, the scan-agent will periodically download the latest security vulnerability definitions from the National Vulnerability Database (NVD). - If Internet access is not available, then the default signatures that were released with the latest version of Code Insight will be used.